shenguojun/TestKotlinAndroidSynthetic/README.md

 But in kotlin android plugin 1.4.21 and in 1.5.21 with old backend there is `_$_findCachedViewById` generated.

-I have put the output apk in folder [outputDebugApp](https://github.com/shenguojun/TestKotlinAndroidSynthetic/tree/main/outputDebugApp) and can decompile to see the difference.
+I have put the output apk in folder [outputDebugApp](https://github.com/shenguojun/TestKotlinAndroidSynthetic/tree/main/outputDebugApp) and can decompile to see the differences.